Nov 1, 2022

 prchi-palwe-ZlSIjc_sPQ4-unsplash

-#GivingTuesday is less than two months away!
+#GivingTuesday is next month!
 Do you have your social media strategy planned out?

 To ensure your posts will be seen by your supporters, post early and often about your campaign.
 Here are some ideas of when and what to post on social media for #GivingTuesday.